 - amyotrophic lateral sclerosis (ALS)

-Visit for new patient certification are not covered by insurance and payment in cash or by check (no credit cards accepted) is required at the time of the visit.
+Visit for new patient certification is not covered by insurance and payment in cash or by check or credit cards is required at the time of the visit.
 The visit for certification of the new patient is different from appointment for medical evaluation and recommendations of different treatment options.
-New patient certification is a time-consuming process which has to be performed by registered practitioner hence one-time fee is required for each new patient certification.
-The certification are good for up to one year.
+New patient certification is a time-consuming process that has to be performed by a registered practitioner hence the one-time fee is required for each new patient certification.
+The certification is good for up to one year.

 Every patient enrolled in the medical marijuana program has to see Dr. Paduch’s at minimum 3 months interval to assess response to therapy, adjust the dose, and report any side effects.
 The visits have to be face to face.
 The follow-up visits are part of medical treatment and therapy and may be covered by insurance.
 However, we can’t warrant such coverage, hence please check with your health plan.